opendatasoft/ods-documentation/source/platform_glossary.rst

        |link_38|

-     * Catalog Service for the Web (CSW), sometimes seen as Catalog Service - Web, is a standard for exposing a catalogue of geospatial records in XML on the Internet (over HTTP).
-The catalogue is made up of records that describe geospatial data (e.g. KML), geospatial services (e.g. WMS), and related resources.
+     * Catalog Service for the Web (CSW), sometimes seen as Catalog Service - Web, is a standard for exposing a catalog of geospatial records in XML on the Internet (over HTTP).
+The catalog is made up of records that describe geospatial data (e.g. KML), geospatial services (e.g. WMS), and related resources.
    * * Database

        |link_39|